data2health/informatics-playbook/docs/chapters/chapter_7.md

-# Chapter 7: Repository architecture and culture to support research at the hub/local level
+# Chapter 7: Repository architecture and culture to support research at the local CTSA hub level

 ## Intended Audience